jdevfullstack/electronics-robotics-intro/README.md

 Electronic devices can simply be controlled by adding a **microcontroller**.
-When we program an electronic device to do specific tasks (particularly with sensors), you are now dealing with robotics.
+When we program an electronic device to do specific tasks (particularly with sensors), we are now dealing with robotics.

 ## The Microcontroller
 > A microcontroller is a compact integrated circuit designed